-$\rho_{\rm MW}$ is the DM density distribution in the Milky Way and we consider the conventional Navarro--Frenk--White (NFW) DM profile which is a function of the galactocentric distance along the l.o.s. $r$ \cite{Navarro:1996gj}. $r$ is given as $ r(\ell,\psi) = \sqrt{r_\odot^2 - 2\ell r_\odot \cos\psi + \ell^2}\,$, where $r_\odot = 8.5~\mathrm{kpc}$ and $\psi$ represent the Sun’s distance from the Galactic centre and the observation angle, respectively. $D_{\rm eff}$ in principle incorporates the effective distance from Earth, upto which the effects from the CRe-DM scattering are considered.
-With a NFW profile and integrating over the l.o.s integral upto $1$ kpc leads to $D_{\rm eff}\sim 1$ kpc.
+$\rho_{\rm MW}$ is the DM density distribution in the Milky Way and we consider the conventional Navarro-Frenk-White (NFW) DM profile which is a function of the galactocentric distance along the LOS $r$ \cite{Navarro:1996gj}. $r$ is given as $ r(\ell,\psi) = \sqrt{r_\odot^2 - 2\ell r_\odot \cos\psi + \ell^2}\,$, where $r_\odot = 8.5~\mathrm{kpc}$ and $\psi$ represent the Sun’s distance from the Galactic center and the observation angle, respectively. $D_{\rm eff}$ in principle incorporates the effective distance from Earth, up to which the effects from the CRe-DM scattering are considered.
+With a NFW profile and integrating over the LOS integral up to $1$ kpc leads to $D_{\rm eff}\sim 1$ kpc.
 The same with an optimistic upper limit up to 10 kpc leads to $D_{\rm eff} \sim 10$ kpc.
 For this work, we simply consider a homogeneous distribution of the CRe flux as inferred from the local observations, with $D_{\rm eff}= 1$ kpc for the conservative limit \cite{Bringmann:2018cvk,Dent:2020syp}.